gamesbook/pyprototypr/docs/core_shapes.rst

 `↑ <shape-index_>`_

 An Arrow consists of two main parts; the tail (or body) and the head.
-In terms of **pyprototypr** conventions, the tail is the part that takes on the common properties of *height* and *width*; while the dimensions for the head, if not provided, are calculated from those.
+In terms of **protograf** conventions, the tail is the part that takes on the common properties of *height* and *width*; while the dimensions for the head, if not provided, are calculated from those.